pjaudiomv/kaniko-ci-toolkit/README.md

 ## Getting the Image

-You can pull the image from GitHub Container Registry:
+You can pull the image from either GitHub Container Registry or Docker Hub:

+### GitHub Container Registry

 ```bash
 # Pull the latest version